 Fortune smiled: Each of the three experiments produced a proof.
 In order (on the equivalent of a SPARCstation-10), the CPU times in seconds are 6681, 585, and 242.
+In order, the levels are 96, 75, and 64.
 The respective lengths are 803, 515, and 475.
 The ensemble of the three experiments suggests that the shortcut is promising, having reduced the proof length from 803 to 475.
 (Regarding the proof length of 803, in contrast to the expected 816, apparently the precise input file used by McCune is lost to antiquity.)

 Next, three corresponding experiments were conducted for the theorem DUAL-BA-5.
-As expected, the first experiment produced a proof of length 119; it was completed in 52 CPU-seconds.
+As expected, the first experiment produced a proof of length 119; its level is 16, and it was completed in 52 CPU-seconds.
 Two clauses, the following, were then placed in the hot list.

-x+y=y+x.xy=yx.
+x+y=y+x. xy=yx.

-The second experiment required 100 CPU-seconds to complete a proof of length 160.
+The second experiment required 100 CPU-seconds to complete a proof, with level 38 and length 160.
 These results were a surprise, for adding the use of the hot list strategy so often reduces the CPU time and yields a proof of smaller length.
+I was faced with a dilemma: (1) truncate the study of DUAL-BA-5, concluding that the shortcut was a failure for this theorem; (2) intervene by making some modification to the shortcut; or (3) continue the study as if nothing unusual had occurred.

-I was most fascinated.
-Also, I was most intrigued to determine what would happen if I used so many resonators, those corresponding to the positive deduced steps of the 160-step proof (only 101 were used in the first visit to this theorem, as discussed in Section 6).
+The third possibility was (to me) clearly the preferred, for one should apply a suggested approach (that is being tested for value) even in the face of intermediate disappointment.
+Also, I was most intrigued to determine what would happen if I used so many resonators, those corresponding to the positive deduced steps of the 160-step proof (only 101 were used in the first visit to this theorem, as discussed in Section 5).
 Therefore, as if nothing untoward had occurred, 159 resonators were adjoined, and the third experiment was conducted.

-In 36 CPU-seconds, a proof of length 47 was found.
-The result, which vindicated the shortcut, is indeed satisfying, if one takes into account that the best proof obtained with the basic methodology followed by the use of super-loop has length 30.
+In 36 CPU-seconds, a proof of level 12 and length 47 was found.
+The result, which vindicated the shortcut, is indeed satisfying, if one takes into account that the best proof obtained with the basic methodology followed by the use of super-loop has level 6 and length 30.

 The next target was DUAL-BA-2.
-The first experiment behaved as expected in regard to proof length, completing a proof of length 135 in 55 CPU-seconds.
+The first experiment behaved as expected in regard to proof length, completing a proof of length 135 and level 32 in 55 CPU-seconds.
 The following clauses were then placed in the hot list for the second experiment.